 Following steps 2, 3, 4 and 5 shall be performed after Recv-6.4 “Check validity of resource representation for the given resource type” and before Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed" if the originator is an IN-AE:

 "Identify the managed entity and the technology specific protocol".
+Refer clause 7.3.4.1.

 Primitive specific operation: the receiver shall generate the technology specific data model object to be added to the managed entity based on the <mgmtObj> resource representation provided in the Request primitive.
 The receiver may determine the target location on the managed entity where the generated technology specific data model object shall be added based on the objectIDs and objectPaths provided in the request primitive and the technology specific data model being used.
 The receiver may also choose to let the managed entity decide the target location where the generated technology specific data model object shall be added using technology specific mechanism.

 "Establish a management session with the managed entity".
+Refer clause 7.3.4.3.

 "Send the management request(s) to the managed entity corresponding to the received Request primitive".
+Refer clause 7.3.4.4.
 If the receiver receives an error response from the managed entity because the technology specific data model object to be added already exists on the managed entity, the receiver shall check (by using e.g. OMA-DM Get command or TR069 GetParameterValues/GetParameterAttributes command) if the existing technology specific data model object is the same as the one to be added, then it shall consider the requested primitive as successfully performed instead of sending an error response primitive; otherwise, it shall reject the request with the Response Status Code indicating "ALREADY_EXISTS" error in the Response primitive.
 The receiver shall also record the location where the technology specific data model object is added to the managed entity in the successful case.
 The objectIDs and objectPaths attributes may be set with the Request.

 The receiver may repeat Step 4 in order to add to the managed entity the technology specific data model objects that are mapped from the mandatory sub-resources (including any descendants) that are required to be created automatically with the default attribute values.